 Seems obvious, right?
 Well, the truth is many disabled people simply take their doctor's advice without ever exploring the full breadth of treatment possibilities.
 There's ALWAYS something out there to try!
 I've been suffering from chronic Lyme Disease for eight years and even now I still come across treatments I've never heard about before.

-Now, everyone responds differently to treatments so it can take a long time until you find something that works for you but
+Now, everyone responds differently to treatments so it can take a long time until you find something that works for you but don't ever give up!
+Just make sure to track your progress with a journal or online blog otherwise you'll never know what's helping and what's not.

 At the very least, treat yourself to regular massages or baths since they provide temporary relief for just about everyone.